Navy Federal No Fee Balance Transfer Offer

 So what’s the catch?

-Well, besides having to be in the Armed Forces (or affiliated with someone who is) to be eligible, there is a catch.
+Well, besides having to be in the Armed Forces (or affiliated with someone who is) to be eligible for the Navy Federal offer, there is a catch.

 There’s an annual fee on the associated balance transfer credit cards.